DBenjaminPVP/autotest/README.md

-# autotest
+# Autotest portfolio

 This is a portfolio used to display automated testing cases.

-Most of the tests will be based on the test website https://www.saucedemo.com/ for now
+## author

+Benjamin Defays

-# Stack
+## Stack

-All tests will use Python
+* All tests will use Python

-Automated tests will use Playwright
+* Automated tests will use Playwright

-Performance tests will use Locust
+* Performance tests will use Locust

+### websites

+* Most of the tests will be based on the test website `https://www.saucedemo.com/` for now

+## to begin (only need to be done once)
+1. Open your terminal, navigate to the project directory, and run this command to give the script permission to execute `chmod +x setup.sh`
+2. Execute the script by running `./setup.sh`
+3. activate the virtual environment in your terminal each time you open a new session by running `source venv/bin/activate`